browserengineering/book/book/browsersandweb.md

 In 1989-1990, the first browser (named “WorldWideWeb”) and web server (named “httpd”, for “HTTP Daemon” according to UNIX naming conventions) were born, again written in their first version by Berners-Lee.
-Interestingly, the browser’s capabilities were in some ways inferior to the browser you will implement in this book[^no-css], and in some ways go beyond the capabilities available even in modern browsers.[^more-less-powerful] On December 20, 1990 the [first web page](http://info.cern.ch/hypertext/WWW/TheProject.html) was created.
+Interestingly, that browser’s capabilities were in some ways inferior to the browser you will implement in this book,[^no-css] and in some ways go beyond the capabilities available even in modern browsers.[^more-less-powerful] On December 20, 1990 the [first web page](http://info.cern.ch/hypertext/WWW/TheProject.html) was created.
 The browser we will implement in this book is easily able to render this web